ChrisKurz/NCS-Tutorial/BLE/NCSv3.3.0/peripheral_service_custom_notification/README.md

            printk("\nNotifications %s\n", notify_enabled ? "enabled" : "disabled");
        }

-  > __Note:__ The following overview shows the possible values that can be sent by the client:
+  > __Note:__ The following overview shows the possible values that can be sent by the client.
+Since we want to implement a notification in our project, we select BT_GATT_CCC_NOTIFY.
   >  | Value written into CCCD       | Description                  |
   >  |-------------------------------|------------------------------|
   >  | 0x0000                        | Notification/Indication is turned off |